 Drone looks for a `.drone.yml` configuration file in your project's root directory.
 You start from a Docker image of your choosing, run some commands and wait for Drone to tell you if everything works.

 The first 'build' part is the most important one.
 You can use whatever Docker image you want as a base to start from.
 We built our own as we need a more recent version of PhantomJS for to run our tests.

 The 'commands' section is where you configure your build and get it running, pretty standard Rails stuff here.

-The 'enviroment' section can be used to set… well… environment variables.
-Really useful for twelve-factor apps.
+The 'environment' section can be used to set… well… environment variables.
+Useful for twelve-factor apps.